bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/inspectors.md

 Let's add an oft-requested feature to our site: automatic `target="_blank"` attributes on all outgoing links.
 It's easy with an HTML Inspector.

-We'll create a new builder plugin and use the `inspect_html` method to access the Nokogiri document and update all the relevant links.
+We'll create a new builder plugin and use the `inspect_html` method to access the document and update all the relevant links.

 ```ruby
 class Builders::Inspectors < SiteBuilder